The theology company logo

 And the sun stood still, and the moon halted,

-More importantly, Galileo and his contemporaries began to use rulers and clocks to measure the behaviour of moving bodies, and so brought us into the era of science based on instrumental measurement.
+Galileo and his contemporaries also began to use rulers and clocks to measure the behaviour of moving bodies, and so brought us into the era of science based on instrumental measurement.
 He saw that, at least from a physical and astronomical point of view, the best language to describe the behaviour of the world was mathematics.
-The mathematical expansion of natural language is a central theme of science and finds its place in scientific theology.
+The mathematical expansion of natural language is a central theme of science.

-Here we want sail theology out of its backwater back into the mainstream of science.
-Scientific theology, by assuming that the universe is divine, assumes that we can observe god.
-By observing god, we give theology the scientific independence and certainty necessary for it to cut itself free of any institution no matter how venerable.
+The purpose of this site is to bring theology back into the mainstream of science.
+The hypothesis that the universe is divine implies that all experience is experience of God.
+If this is so, we can give theology the scientific independence and certainty necessary for it to cut itself free of any institution no matter how venerable.

 Drake, Stillman, Galileo at Work: His Scientific Biography, Dover Publications 1995 Jacket: Based entirely on original sources, Professor Drake's scrupulously researched study includes translations of much correspondence and other material previously unpublished in English.
 The result is a volume of exceptional richness and immediacy that paints a vivid portrait of one of history's greatest minds, leaving the philosophical implications of his work aside and focussing on the enduring scientific achievements that represent Galileo's true legacy to mankind.'